ak2hr/Smart-Cities-Sensor/Capstone/Database/README.md

 the Database Design Pros/Cons PDF.
 It then inserts the data into the tables in the SQLite database created with sqlTables.py.

+To create the location table the script uses the groupby function to get each unique combination of latitudes and longituteds.
+It then creates a dataframe with a unique identifier for each location, and blank columns for the street and descritpion to be filled in in the future.
+The script then inserts this table into SQLite row by row.
+Because there are only a couple thousand unique locations inserting row by row is not unefficient in this case.

+To create the types table the script makes a list of all of the column headers, it drops the ones that are uneeded and created a dataframe like the location table.
+For each type of statistic, the script uses if statements to simultaneously assign its type ID and description and insert it into the database.

 ## Below is from Sean Allen to see format etc.